sir-lab/data-release/README.md

 We welcome feedback, collaboration, or questions.
 Feel free to open an [Issue](https://github.com/sir-lab/data-release/issues).

-These traces and research result from a collaboration between the Systems Infrastructure Research (SIR) lab in Edinburgh (part of Huawei Research UK) and Huawei's YuanRong serverless cloud platform team.
+These traces and associated research result from a collaboration between the Systems Infrastructure Research (SIR) lab in Edinburgh (part of Huawei Research UK) and Huawei's YuanRong serverless cloud platform team.